SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Enforcement Advantage to own a ﬁrearm parts of space that allow ordinary citizens to own them.
-However, if owning a gun is illegal on a planet, solar system, or galactic empire, and thus limited to deputized oﬃcials, then this version of the Advantage would be necessary.
+However, if owning a gun is illegal on a planet, solar system, or galactic empire, and thus limited to deputized officials, then this version of the Advantage would be necessary.
 Remember, too, that outside of the character’s jurisdiction or permit limits, this Advantage may have little or no value.